- August 12, 2016

 In case you haven’t figured it out by now, marketing is a science.
 It’s a lifestyle for some.
 For a business owner like myself, this is what keeps me up at night.

-Every person should be responsible for the marketing of your company, but not everyone does your promoting.
+Every person should be responsible for the marketing of your company, but not everyone does your promotion.
 Marketing your company is done in various ways.
 Marketing yourself is no different.
 The difference between the two is knowing a company’s promotional materials will produce desired expectations (e.g. – contact info, business card, a scheduled meeting, or even possibly a sale of your good).

 Promoting yourself is really no different.
 The goal doesn’t change.
 You promote yourself to receive the desired outcome.

 For example, submitting job applications on websites rather than to direct employers is marketing.
 When you take it a step further and hand it to someone, you start the process of promoting yourself.
 Promoting is intentional.
 Every action with an individual from this point forward is to be hired.
 That’s the goal.
 Any other accomplishment would be a failure and not your desired expectation.

 Marketing yourself is no different.
 The biggest problem is people’s comfort level.
-For some reason, people get uncomfortable with talking about themselves in a positive way.
+For some reason, people get uncomfortable talking about themselves in a positive way.
 We all get marketed to every day.
 As consumers, it’s an expected desire before the purchase is made.
 We like to see some form of promotional materials unless that brand has already earned our committed loyalty.